-Child are all Participants under the policy.
+A Member, Spouse and Child are all Participants under the plan.

 Other Important Terms

 Accident: A sudden, fortuitous and unforeseeable event that:

 - is violent in nature;

 - arises solely from external means;

 - causes bodily injury to the Participant directly and independently of all other causes; and

 - is unintended by the Participant.